Hook Failures

 Cause: You are trying to create a PR, deploy, or create a release before completing all required workflow steps.

 Fix: Check which steps are missing from the error output.
-Run each missing skill explicitly.
-Use /gsd:next to find the next required step.
+Run each missing SB skill explicitly, or ask /silver for the next required workflow step.

 Note on commits vs releases: Enforcement uses two tiers. git commit and git push only require quality gates to have run. gh pr create, deploys, and releases require the full required skill list.
 If commits work but release is blocked, that's expected — you haven't completed the full workflow yet.

-Cause: /finishing-a-development-branch is designed for feature branches.
+Cause: /silver:branch-finish is designed for feature branches.
 It has no meaningful work to do on main/master.

 Fix: This step is automatically skipped when you're on main or master.
 If enforcement is still blocking, verify your branch name with git branch --show-current.